-The Georgia estate tax is an amount equal to the amount allowable as a credit for state death taxes under the federal Internal Revenue Code.
-The credit is a progressive schedule on the estate's value over \$60,000.
+The Georgia estate tax, prior to repeal, was equal to the amount allowable as a credit for state death taxes under the federal Internal Revenue Code.
 Beginning in 2002, the federal credit was phased out.
-This tax currently produces no revenue for Georgia.
+Reported revenues are related to settlements of estates of pre-2005 decedents.